 While this shoe is much more technical than your average sneaker, running trainers can’t be missed off this list when it’s easily one of the most popular categories right now and most likely in the future.
 Google Trends tells me that most people were searching for Nike’s React Sneakers (£140).
 If you want to invest in a pair of sneakers that is both stylish and functional for running, there are plenty to buy.

-Sustainability has had a big year, and I can’t see that slowing down in 2021.
+Sustainability had a big year in 2020, and I can’t see that slowing down this year.
 Already, we know that Veja makes an incredibly popular style.
 (Even when we walk around London on our walks, we see plenty wearing the brand.)
 But we've spotted many an influencer in the sneaker on Instagram, too.
 The good news is that there are loads of other brands getting in on the sustainability action, with the likes of Allbirds and Good News.